Laura Loomer: 2019

 On January 14, 2019, Loomer convinced several men she met in a Home Depot parking lot, who she claimed were undocumented, to jump the fence with her at Nancy Pelosi's Napa, California, home.
 The group set up a tent on Pelosi's lawn to protest immigration before being removed by police.
 They were not arrested.
 A few days later, Loomer attempted to interrupt a speaker at the 2019 Women's March in Washington, D.C., appearing onstage to call the Women's March a "Nazi" organization.
-As she was escorted off by security, she shouted "What about the Jews?"
+As she was escorted off by security, she shouted, "What about the Jews?"
 On January 30, 2019, Loomer and others jumped the wall surrounding the California Governor's Mansion in Sacramento.
 They wore Mexican serapes and sombreros, with one wearing a large false mustache, and said they were protesting Governor Gavin Newsom's stance on immigration.
 They were arrested, given citations, and released within a few hours.
 Later that day, the group provoked a confrontation outside a Mexican restaurant in downtown Sacramento, live-streaming the event.

+2020–2022

+Loomer unsuccessfully campaigned twice for a seat in the US House of Representatives during this period.
+See the section on her campaigns below.